Creativity Portal Playground!

 Now, using each brush in turn, experiment with line and color.
 Doodle, play, mess around.
 Have fun with it — be silly and go wild.
 You can try splatter-painting, too: just flick a brush loaded with paint over the page, and see what happens!
 This technique is a lot of fun, and is full of unexpected surprises.

-Green Paint StrokeCrayons and watercolor paints can be used together to create really cool projects.
+Blue Paint StrokeCrayons and watercolor paints can be used together to create really cool projects.
 If you draw or write something with a crayon and paint over it, the waxy crayon resists the wet paint.
 Your design will shine through like a secret message!
 Try it!
 Light-colored crayons work best.
 Fluorescent and metallic crayons are a lot of fun to experiment with, too.
 If the design isn’t showing up, try making thicker, heavier lines with the crayon before painting or using darker paint.

 When you’re ready, make a rough sketch of the painting you’d like to create.
 Use crayons to add cool designs and details, or to sketch a frame around your page.
 If you lack ideas, and just can’t decide what to paint, look around the house and the back yard until you find something interesting.
 Look at it from all different angles and pick one you like, then start sketching!